PedroGeometrias/beeCrowdExercises/README.md

 # beeCrowdExercises

 ## Overview
-Welcome to the repo where I'm posting every beeCrowd exercise(Probably) on whatever lenguage that I want! you can just copy the ones that are here if you want.
+Welcome to the repo where I'm posting every beeCrowd exercise(Probably) on whatever language that I want!
+You can just copy the ones that are here if you want.

 ## Getting Started
 1. Clone the repository: